Belarusian journalist in prison video after flight diversion

 A dissident journalist arrested when Belarus diverted his flight said in a video from prison that he has been set up by an unidentified associate.

+A top associate of Pratasevich said the journalist was clearly speaking under duress.

-The film claimed that the Belarusian authorities were unaware that Pratasevich was on board the Ryanair jet en route from Athens to Vilnius when flight controllers diverted it to Minsk on May 23 citing a bomb threat.
+The TV program claimed that the Belarusian authorities were unaware that Pratasevich was on board the Ryanair jet en route from Athens to Vilnius when flight controllers diverted it to Minsk on May 23 citing a bomb threat.

 No bomb was found after the landing, but Pratasevich was arrested along with his Russian girlfriend.
-The flight's diversion outraged the European Union, which responded by barring the Belarusian flag carrier from its skies, told European carriers to skirt Belarus and drafted new bruising sanctions against key sectors of the Belarusian economy.
+The flight's diversion outraged the European Union, which responded by barring the Belarusian flag carrier from its skies, telling European carriers to skirt Belarus and drafting new bruising sanctions against key sectors of the Belarusian economy.

 Lukashenko, who has ruled the ex-Soviet nation of 9.3 million with an iron fist for more than a quarter-century, has accused the West of trying to “strangle” his country with sanctions.

 Belarus has been rocked by months of protests fueled by his reelection to a sixth term in an August 2020 vote that was widely seen as rigged.
-Lukashenko has only increased the crackdown, and more than 35,000 people have been arrested since the protests began, with thousands beaten.
+Lukashenko responded with an increasingly harsh crackdown.
+More than 35,000 people have been arrested since the protests began, with thousands beaten.

 Pratasevich, who left Belarus in 2019, has become a top foe of Lukashenko.
 He ran a widely popular channel on the Telegram messaging app that played a key role in helping organize the huge anti-government protests and was charged with inciting mass disturbances — accusations that carry a 15-year prison sentence.